Zendaya: 2009–2016: Disney Channel

-In 2014, Zendaya starred in the Disney Channel film Zapped, playing a high school student whose phone gains the power to control the boys around her.
-Jon Caramanica, writing in The New York Times, wrote that she did not "seem to be even a little thrilled", and described the film overall as "hastily written and structured".
-Zendaya was then cast as the lead in a Disney Channel pilot titled Super Awesome Katy.
-The show was picked up to series in May 2014 under the new title K.C.
-Undercover, with Zendaya's character renamed from Katy Cooper to K.C.
-Cooper.
-Zendaya exerted influence over the renaming of her character and the retitling of the series, also deciding several elements of the character's personality.
+In 2014, Zendaya starred in the Disney Channel film Zapped as a high school student whose cell phone gains the power to control the boys around her.
+She was then cast as the lead in a Disney Channel pilot, Super Awesome Katy.
+She was unhappy with the name of her character and the name of the series, and lobbied for them to be changed.
+Ultimately, the character's name was changed from Katy Cooper to K.C.
+Cooper, and the show was retitled K.C.
+Undercover.
+Disney made the 16-year-old Zendaya a producer on the show after she insisted on it.
+The studio also agreed to Zendaya's demands that the series depict a family of color, and that K.C. not be talented at acting, dancing or singing, or be otherwise artistically inclined, to show audiences that there are "other things that a girl can be."
 K.C.
 Undercover premiered in January 2015.

-In 2014, Zendaya appeared as a guest judge on an episode of Project Runway: Under the Gunn, where the contestants were challenged to design an outfit for her to wear at an upcoming concert performance.
-In March 2015, musician Timbaland confirmed that he was collaborating with Zendaya on her second album, following her move from Disney's label to Republic Records.
-In February 2016, she released "Something New" featuring Chris Brown, through Hollywood Records and Republic Records—her first official release since signing with the latter.
-In December 2016, Zendaya appeared as a guest judge in the season finale of Project Runways fifteenth season.
+In 2014, Zendaya appeared as a guest judge on an episode of Project Runway: Under the Gunn in which contestants were challenged to design an outfit for her to wear at an upcoming concert performance.
+In March 2015, musician Timbaland confirmed that he was collaborating with Zendaya on her second album, after her move from Disney's label to Republic Records.
+The following year, she released the single "Something New" featuring Chris Brown, through Hollywood Records and Republic Records.
+In December 2016, Zendaya appeared as a guest judge in the season finale of Project Runways 15th season.